-If you’re after a long weekend destination, here are our favourite ones so far:
+If you’re after a long weekend destination, here are our favorite ones so far:

 Looking for an afternoon walking tour?
 Check out my guide to spending an afternoon in Boston!

-Usually ignored for bigger, flashy neighbours such as New York and Boston, Philly’s day has come!
+Usually ignored for bigger, flashy neighbors such as New York and Boston, Philly’s day has come!

 Not too fond of history?